graphprotocol/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 Knowledge graphs are the most flexible way of representing information.
 Knowledge is highly interconnected across applications and domains, so flexibility is important to ensure that different groups and individuals can independently extend and consume knowledge in an interoperable format.
 Most apps define their own schemas.
 Those schemas work for a specific application but getting apps to coordinate on shared schemas is difficult.
 Once data is produced by an app, custom code has to be written to integrate with each app.
 Migrations, versioning and interpreting data from different apps becomes even more difficult as schemas evolve.
 These are some of the reasons that instant composability and interoperability across apps is still a mostly unsolved problem.
 The original architects of the web understood this and tried to build the semantic web which was called Web 3.0 twenty years ago.
 Blockchains and decentralized networks give us the tools we need to build open and verifiable information systems.
 Solving the remaining composability challenges will enable an interoperable web3.

-Early efforts like the Semantic Web (Web 3.0) leveraged RDF tiples for sharing knowledge across organizational boundaries.
+Early efforts like the Semantic Web leveraged RDF tiples for sharing knowledge across organizational boundaries.
 RDF is the W3C standard for triples data.
 A new standard is necessary for web3 for several reasons: IDs in RDF are URIs which typically point to servers that are controlled by corporations or individuals using https.
 This breaks the web3 requirement of not having to depend on specific server operators.
 Additionally, RDF doesn't support the property graph model, which is needed to describe facts about relationships between entities.
 Some of RDF's concepts are unnecessarily complex which has hindered its adoption beyond academic and niche enterprise settings.
 For these reasons, a new standard is being proposed that is web3 native, benefits from the latest advancements in graph databases and can be easily picked up by anyone who wants to build the decentralized web.

 #### Scope

 This specification covers:

 * **Core data model:** Entities, Relations, Types, Properties
-* **Native value types:** Text, Number, Checkbox, URL, Time, Point
+* **Native value types:** Text, Number, Checkbox, Time, Point, Relation
 * **Identifier conventions:** UUID guidelines
 * **Serialization & encoding:** Protobuf schemas and JSON examples
 * **Operations & versioning:** Ops, Edits, Imports